totalspectrum/spin2cpp/doc/spin.md

 The location of the clock frequency is at the standard location $10 used by TAQOZ, micropython, and most C compilers, rather than $40 as used by Spin2.

+COG memory is also laid out differently. fastspin leaves COG locations $0 to $f and $1e0 to $1ef free for use by inline assembly, and does not use the LUT (except as fcache).
+This is in contrast to the official compiler, which leaves a large block of COG memory starting at $0 "free" (although it is occupied by inline assembly) and which uses LUT to store code.